 Covers the history of the world (excluding the United States and Canada) from 1450 to the present, including world history, military history, women's history, history of education, and more.
-This database provides indexing of more than 1,700 academic historical journals in over 40 languages back to 1955.
+Provides indexing of more than 2,300 academic historical journals in over 40 languages.

 Provides a scholarly journal archive for full-text journals through the following collections: Arts & Sciences, Biological Sciences, Health & General Sciences, Language & Literature, and Life Sciences.
 The JSTOR Arts and Sciences I-IV, X Collections are funded through the generous support of the Friends of the Library.

-Is an archival research resource containing a vast collection of rare magazines by and for servicemen and women of all nations during the First World War.
-Contains over 1,500 periodicals written and illustrated by serving members of the armed forces and associated welfare organisations published between 1914 and the end of 1919 are included.
+An archival research resource containing rare magazines by and for servicemen and women of all nations during the First World War.
+Contains periodicals written and illustrated by serving members of the armed forces and associated welfare organisations published between 1914 and the end of 1919 are included.
 Magazines have been scanned cover-to-cover, in full colour or greyscale, and with granular indexing of all articles and specialist indexing of Publications.